Benefits of a Learning Management System

 Breaks the geography barriers that exist with a remote workforce

 Because an LMS is cloud-based and mobile-friendly, students can access an LMS on any internet-enabled device.
-Whether you have employees temporarily working from home due to the coronavirus or regularly have staff members on the road, this makes an LMS particularly advantageous.
+Whether you have employees temporarily working from home or regularly have staff members on the road, this makes an LMS particularly advantageous.

 Lowers the cost of training programs

 There are considerable costs to account for when sending workers to a training course or bringing an instructor onsite.
-On top of that, these options may not even be feasible right now with travel bans and work-from-home policies in place.
 Alternatively, an LMS offers the mutually beneficial advantage of providing affordable development and learning tools that are still accessible to your workforce, even during a major business disruption.